Creating a Cut Flower Garden: Summer Seed Collection

 cut flower garden seeds: frilly sunflower and greenhouse

-This tall plant and vibrantly colored cut flowers are so stunning in any garden and are easy to grow.
+This tall plant and vibrantly colored cut flowers are stunning in any garden and easy to grow.

-I always thought that sunflowers were only yellow but clearly, I was wrong.
+I always thought sunflowers were only yellow, but I was clearly wrong.
 My favorite varieties to grow are cream, pink, and ruby color.

 ruby sunflower